 - Enter your list of keywords into a keyword tool

 - Spy on competitors

 - Use Google's suggestions

 How to start your Law Firm SEO strategy

 Strategy is vital when to comes to your law firm’s SEO efforts.
-You want to answer 3 questions:
+Can you answer these 3 questions?:

 - 1What’s the business objective from your SEO strategy?

 - 2What do you need to do to get there? (long term and short term)